-Adding Monitoring System Manually to Your SaaS Project
+Adding SaaS Monitoring System to Your Project

 The monitoring system is a very necessary tool for early detection and rapid solutions, and in certain cases to avoid and prevent disruption of service, and therefore the loss of material and image nature.
 Today we will analyze in detail how and using what tools we add monitoring to our projects.

-What is project monitoring
+What is SaaS Monitoring

 We can distinguish (conditionally) the main areas of monitoring: